 |Trefler (1993) resurrects Leontief's theory and has proved that when quality indices of factors are incorporated, US exported capital and imported labor services in 1947 (HOV Theorem).
 This still does not prove, however, that US exports had been more capital intensive than its imports that year.|

-Example: agriculture is labor-intensive in India but capital-intensive in US.
+Example: Agriculture is labor-intensive in India but capital-intensive in the US.

 If the US exports agricultural products, then an LP occurs in India, because a labor-abundant country, India, is importing the labor-intensive good.